 Sit Back, Relax and Enjoy the Ride!

-Park your car and experience Niagara’s rich history and the thriving culture and communities along the scenic Niagara River with the ease and convenience of hop on/hop off Discover Niagara Shuttle.
-Connect to a variety of Park your car and experience Niagara’s rich history and the thriving culture and communities along the scenic Niagara River and the Erie Canal with the ease and convenience of hop on/hop off Discover Niagara Shuttle.
-Connect to 30+ destination sites.
+Park your car and experience Niagara’s rich history and the thriving culture and communities along the scenic Niagara River and Erie Canal with the ease and convenience of the hop on/hop off Discover Niagara Shuttle.
 Find shuttle stops and hours of operation here.

 Scream for One More Scoop of Ice Cream